-Stress leads to emotional eating and influence your eating habits
+Stress leads to emotional eating and influences your eating habits

 The physical stress response during the initial waves of a stress attack, the adrenal medulla produces and releases the hormones adrenaline and noradrenaline.
 These hormones increase blood sugar levels, rapidly supply the brain and muscles with energy, accelerate the heartbeat, increase blood pressure – basically, your entire body enters a state of defensive readiness.
 During these initial waves of stress, the body may also experience a rise in libido.
 This often results in headaches for men.
 In order to calm the body from this first wave of stress, the hormone cortisol is released.
 Cortisol helps calm your nerves and prevents inflammation.